Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-11-THM-Intro-To-Logs.md

 Then sort and uniq are used to, well...sort and remove duplicates from the log entries.

-Again follow the url (not the link) in your browser (connected to the THM network) to view the consolidated log files.
+Again got to the  url in your browser connected to the THM network to view the consolidated log files.
 Open in a new tab because you'll want to access the unparsed data too.

 ---

 **Q1: Upon accessing the log viewer URL for unparsed raw log files, what error does "/var/log/websrv-02/rsyslog_cron.log" show when selecting the different filters?**

-*OK, this is the unparsed log file that we opened initially NOT the normalised and consolidated one.
+*Hint: OK, this is the unparsed log file that we opened initially NOT the normalised and consolidated one.
 Hopefully you have it open.
 Follow the hint and click the dropdown next to the add filter.*

 <details>
   <summary>Spoiler warning: Answer</summary>